Help us improve our content by rating this page.

 ECU's strategic direction is articulated in Engaging Minds, Engaging Communities: Towards 2020.
 The document outlines the University's Purpose, Vision, Values and Strategic Priorities for the period to 2020.

+The ECU Planning Framework describes how strategic, operational and individual workplans relate to one another and how strategic planning helps inform the goals and objectives of faculties, service centres, schools, units and all staff members.
 The University's five strategic priorities are designed to be flexible, adaptable and responsive to internal and external opportunities and challenges; and provide a clear, long-term framework for strategic thinking and decision-making.

 The strategic priorities, informed by the key actions and the budget, inform the basis for rolling three-year functional plans.
 Functional plans sit between the strategic level and operational level in the planning framework.
 They are intended to translate particular functions (such as teaching and learningand research) into strategies that can be adopted across more than one operational area of the University.

 The University also has a number of plans which support planning decisions, provide long-term plans for growth, and meet statutory obligations and other external reporting requirements.
 These include:

 Key actions supporting ECU's strategic priorities are agreed annually by Council for the purposes of monitoring the University's performance and progress against the most significant planned activities.

 Operational plans guide the annual operations within each faculty, service centre and office and are endorsed by the relevant executive line manager.
 In developing an operational plan, guidance should be taken from Engaging Minds; Engaging Communities:Towards 2020 and its five strategic priorities, and incorporate the actions contained in relevant functional plans.